Undergraduate Course Allocation through Competitive Markets: Environment

 The seminal measure of fairness is envy-freeness, as introduced by \cite{foley1967resource}: an allocation $x$ prevents \emph{schedule envy} if there are no students $s,s' \in {\cal S}$ such that $x_{s^{\prime}} \; \succ_s \; x_s$.
 However, without using lotteries, we cannot hope to allocate courses in a completely envy-free way among students (e.g., if two students with the same priorities desire a course with a single seat).
-Extending the notion originally proposed by \cite{Budish2011}, we consider the more permissive concept of \textit{schedule envy bounded by a single course} toward students of weakly lower priority in every course \citep[see also][]{lin2022allocation}. \begin{definition} An allocation $x$ has \textbf{schedule envy bounded by a single course} toward students of weakly lower priority if, for any $s, s' \in \cal S$ such that $r_{s,c} \geq r_{s',c}$ for all $c \in {\cal C}$, either $x_s \; \succsim_s \; x_{s'}$ or there exists some course $c^*$ such that $x_s \; \succsim_s \; (x_{s'} \setminus \{c^*\})$. \end{definition} This definition provides a criterion of fairness for students whose priorities are weakly ordered in the same way across all courses and minimizes envy between such students.
+Extending the notion originally proposed by \cite{Budish2011}, we consider the more permissive concept of \textit{schedule envy bounded by a single course} toward students of weakly lower priority in every course \citep[see also][]{lin2022allocation}.